Korzer420/LoreMaster/README.md

 - Any of Bretta's diary entries does count for her power.
 - Midwife and the mask maker grant abilities.
 - The traitor's grave, Moss prophet and the queen grant abilites.
-- Badoon and Hive Queen Vesper grant an ability.
+- Badoon grant an ability.
-- Joni grants an ability.
-- Poggy (The ghost in the elevator room of Pleasure Houses) grants an ability.
-- The Gravedigger grants an ability.
 - The journal entry at the end of PoP grant an ability (Ability is only shown at the lore tablet at the start of PoP.
 This is the only power that by default is excluded (see below for more details))
 - The world sense tablet in the black egg temple does count.
 - Willow grants an ability.